pixiv/webrtc/README.pixiv.en.md

 gclient sync
 ```

-You may specify `--deps` option for a target operating system differen from
+You may specify `--deps` option for a target operating system different from
 one of the host.

 5. Build `unity.msbuildproj` with: